MicheleCotrufo/pdf2doi/README.md

 ## Description
 Automatically associating a DOI or other identifiers (e.g. arXiv ID) to a pdf file can be either a very easy or a very difficult
 (sometimes nearly impossible) task, depending on how much care was placed in crafting the file.
-In the simplest case (which typically applies to most recent publications) it is enough to look into the file metadata.
+In the simplest case (which typically works with most recent publications) it is enough to look into the file metadata.
 For older publications, the identifier is often found within the pdf text and it can be extracted with the help of regular expressions.
 In the unluckiest cases, the only method left is to google some details of the publication
 (e.g. the title or parts of the text) and hope that a valid identifier is contained in one of the first results.